PocketPilot/PocketPilot/PocketInstructions.md

 As described in the above,  you need to create a route:
 `sudo /sbin/route add default gw 192.168.7.1`

-NOTE: On the new image we cannot add  name server to the resolv file, we need to create a temporary config file:
+NOTE: On some images (depends on releases) there is no resolv file:
 `sudo nano /etc/resolv.conf`
 `nameserver 8.8.8.8`
 Remember that you have to add route and recreate `/etc/resolv.conf` at each reboot.